surajmitsel/surajmitsel/Networking/SDWAN.md

 In summary, SD-WAN solutions can leverage both OSPF and BGP protocols to achieve dynamic routing, optimize traffic flow, and ensure connectivity between SD-WAN edges and external networks.
 The choice between OSPF and BGP, as well as their specific configurations, will depend on the requirements of the SD-WAN deployment, the underlying network infrastructure, and the desired network policies and objectives.

+## What happend when device joins SDWAN network:

+A device joins an SD-WAN network through a process that typically involves authentication, establishing secure connections, and configuration.
+This process can be automated through zero-touch provisioning (ZTP) or manually configured.
+The device then connects to the SD-WAN controller(s) and begins participating in the overlay network.
+Here's a more detailed breakdown:
+### 1. Authentication and Authorization:

+- `ZTP`: In a typical ZTP scenario, the device obtains an IP address, default gateway, and DNS information via DHCP.
+It then attempts to resolve a URL (e.g., ztp.viptela.com) to reach a ZTP server.

+- `Manual Configuration`: Alternatively, a basic configuration can be manually applied to the device, allowing it to connect to the vBond orchestrator.
+- `Controller Interaction`: The device authenticates with the SD-WAN controller (e.g., vBond) which then authorizes the device to join the overlay network.
+The device may also need to authenticate with other controllers like vManage and vSmart.

+### 2. Establishing Connections:

+- `Secure Tunnels`: Once authenticated, the device establishes secure, encrypted tunnels to the SD-WAN controllers (vSmart, vManage).

+- `Control Plane Connections`:These tunnels are used for control plane communication, enabling the device to receive policies and configuration from the controllers.

+- `Data Plane Connections`: The device also establishes data plane connections to other devices within the SD-WAN fabric, potentially using IPsec.

+### 3. Configuration and Policy Application:

+- `Feature Templates`: The SD-WAN controller (vManage) uses feature templates to push configurations to the device.

+- `Device Templates`: Device templates can be used to further customize the configuration of the device.

+- `Policy Enforcement`: The device then enforces the policies received from the controllers, enabling dynamic path selection, traffic steering, and security features.

+### 4. Overlay Network Participation:

+- `OMP`: The device uses the Overlay Management Protocol (OMP) to communicate with other devices in the overlay network.

+- `Dynamic Routing`: SD-WAN devices dynamically learn routes from each other through OMP and adapt to network changes.

+- `Application Prioritization`: Traffic is routed based on application requirements and link performance, ensuring optimal connectivity.